diginet-ab/pmb-web/README.md

 #### PLC components

 Components are used to divide the PLC application in several parts that can be activated depending on the site.
-The NIBE AirSite software is divided in one component for each unit (product) plus some basic components
+The PTA PMB software is divided in one component for each unit (product) plus some basic components

 - GM-BASE - Basic functionality such as alarms and temperature control
 - GM-IO - Input and outputs on the PLC